MoniPar/reclaimed-treasures/README.md

 **Password Reset**

 The Registration & Authentication functionality of django-allauth, gives the user the ability to reset their password if they have forgotten it.
 The link for Forgotten Password? can be accessed through the Login Page.
-When selected the user is directed to the Password Reset Page where they’re asked to enter their email address and after clicking on the Reset my Password button, they are directed to another page which instructs them to check their email and click on the link sent.
+When selected, the user is directed to the Password Reset Page where they are asked to enter their email address.
+After clicking on the Reset my Password button, they are directed to another page which instructs them to check their email and click on the link sent.
 This will direct them to Change Password Page, where they can reset their password by entering the password twice.
 After submitting the form, they are directed to a page confirming that their password has been changed.
 A toast success also alerts the user that their password has been changed.

 <details>
 <summary>Click to view screenshots </summary>